sgorawski/masters-thesis/README.md

 ### AWS

+An AWS account is needed, with credit card billing enabled.
+Creating the resources just for a couple minutes should not use much money, as long us we remember to always clean them up (see below for instructions).

+You'll need an AWS IAM user with an access key.
+(Note: There are many ways to do auth in AWS, I'm only documenting one that in my opinion is the easiest.)
+You'll also need AWS CLI v2: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html.

-The default credentials should be used.
+Run `aws configure` to configure your default credentials, which will be stored under `~/.aws/`.
+The default credentials should be used by Terraform.

+### Terraform

-How to use a project:
+How to use code from a given chapter:
-1. `cd` to the project directory.
+1. `cd` to the chapter directory.
 2. Run `terraform init` to install the required providers (Google or AWS).
 3. Create a configuration file `config.tfvars` with variables from the `variables.tf` file.
 Some of them have defaults, but some are required.
 Example:
     ```terraform